Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Finite-time work extraction under constraints

 as the optimal extractable work.
-Note that, while we explicitly write down the norm constraint to highlight its importance, we also implicitly assume that $\{H_\mathrm{c}(t)\}_{t \in (0,T)}$ is constrained within $\mathcal{V}$.
-Since the second term in Eq.~\eqref{defM_Work} just gives a constant and does not affect the optimization in Eq.~\eqref{optimize}, we replace it with $\tr[H^{\mathrm{f}}\rho^{\mathrm{i}}]$ without loss of generality, which ensures $W(U=I) = 0$ and $\mathcal{W}(0)=0$ with $I$ being the identity operator.
-We also define the minimum time (i.e., achievable speed limit) $\mathcal{T}(W)$ required to extract a given amount of work $W$ via the generalized inverse of the function $\mathcal{W}(T)$:
+Note that, while we explicitly write down the norm constraint to highlight its importance, we also implicitly assume that $\{H_{\mathrm{c}}(t)\}_{t \in (0,T)}$ is constrained within $\mathcal{V}$.
+For brevity, we write $\mathcal{W}(T) \equiv \mathcal{W}(T;\omega)$ whenever the $\omega$-dependence is irrelevant.
+Since the second term in Eq.~\eqref{defM_Work} just gives a constant and does not affect the optimization in Eq.~\eqref{optimize}, we replace it with $\tr[H^{\mathrm{f}}\rho^{\mathrm{i}}]$ without loss of generality, which ensures $W(U\!=\!I) = 0$ and $\mathcal{W}(0)=0$ with $I$ being the identity operator.
 Note that $\mathcal{W}(T)$ is not necessarily monotonic as a function of operational time $T$, owing to the effect of the uncontrollable dynamics.